 - Albert Wesker eventually became this in Resident Evil 4 and the spinoffs surrounding it.
 The comical part is that Wesker was originally just a goon working for the evil Umbrella Corporation.
 By this time, he was retconned as a Blofeld-type in a black leather chair who carried out orders via monitors and satellites.

-- In Shadowrun, Jake Armitage starts the game as a courier who is shot by his boss, Drake, and left for dead somewhere in Seattle.
+- In Shadowrun, Jake Armitage is a courier who was shot by his boss, Drake, and left for dead somewhere in Seattle.
 Unfortunately, the bullet wiped clean any memory of Jake's last assignment or the angry-sounding voice on his answering machine.
 Drake's identity won't come as a surprise to anyone familiar with the universe.
-(In the far future, Dragon Hoards have been supplemented by corporations.)
+(In the future, Dragon Hoards have been supplemented by corporations.)

 - The enigmatic "Big Daddy" in the XCOM: Enemy Within DLC, so named for the overstuffed chair in his lair.
 His/her organization, EXALT, is conspiring to undermine Earth's defenses and collude with the aliens in order to dominate everyone else.
 The mastermind is never seen or referenced, and seemingly escapes through a James Bond-style hatch before your forces arrive at the penthouse HQ.